microsoft/coyote/docs/_learn/advanced/object-sharing.md

 ## Sharing objects

-This feature is currently only available in the [state machines programming model](/coyote/learn/programming-models/machines/overview).
+This feature is currently only available in the [state machines programming model](/coyote/learn/programming-models/state-machines/overview).

 A Coyote program is expected to be free of low-level data races.
-This means that two different machines should not race on access to the same object, unless both accesses are reads.
+This means that two different state machines should not race on access to the same object, unless both accesses are reads.
 Typically, the programmer should have an ownership protocol in mind to associate a unique owner machine to an object when writes have to be performed on the object.
 An exception to this rule is when using